MicrosoftDocs/bot-docs/articles/node/bot-builder-nodejs-prompts-input-data.md

 ms.prod: bot-framework
 ms.date: 04/25/2017
 ---
-# Get input from the user with Prompts
+# Collect input from the user with Prompts
 Bot Builder comes with the following built-in prompts that you can use to collect input from a user.

 |**Prompt Type**     | **Description**